smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-21-choropleths.markdown

 Once more, we had to confront the issue of producing attractive choropleths from shapefiles, in a short time.

-I thought to document the entire complete workflow here, as every time I struggle to remember how to go about to do some of the steps, going back to my poorly commented old files, or I start to use too many tools.
+I thought to document the entire complete workflow here, as usually is a struggle to remember how to go about it.

-This workflow is the result of many hours of efforts consulting many blogs and stackoverflow posts.
+This workflow is the result of hours of experiments, consulting many blogs and stackoverflow posts.
 I am grateful for all the help received but I am unable to recognise every contribution.
 Perhaps the best way to say thank you is to give back to the community in the form of this post.

 #### The process

-The process is farily simple, but includes many different steps and many R libraries, hence it is important to know what you are doing (or follow the steps precisely!).
+The process is fairly simple, but includes many different steps and many R libraries, hence it is important to know what you are doing (or follow the steps precisely!).

 The steps are